AjayTalati/RDE.jl/README.md

-RDEApproximateLikelihood.jl
+RDE.jl
 ===========================

-The `RDEApproximateLikelihood` Julia package provides an implementation of approximate likelihood construction for rough differential equations based on the methodology introduced in *Approximate Likelihood Construction for Rough Differential Equations*, A. Papavasiliou and T. Papamarkou, to appear.
+The `RDE` Julia package provides algorithms for solving, simulating and performing Bayesian inference on differential equations driven by rough paths.